LogtalkDotOrg/logtalk3/adapters/NOTES.md

 ________________________________________________________________________

 Notes on supported backend Prolog compilers
-Last updated on June 5, 2020
+Last updated on October 2, 2020

 This file is part of Logtalk <https://logtalk.org/>
 Copyright 1998-2020 Paulo Moura <pmoura@logtalk.org>